 What I have here for you today is the soup that I’ve been sipping on lately, especially when I’m feeling the need for some extra green in my diet.
-It’s a fairly simple affair, a silky smooth blender soup, in a rich shade of green.
+It’s a fairly simple affair, a silky smooth spinach and broccoli blender soup packed with green vegetables.

 The inspiration for this soup comes from Bieler’s broth, which if you haven’t heard of before is a simple soup often containing a combination of celery, zucchini, green beans and parsley created by Dr. Henry Bieler as a way to sooth digestion and heal the body while still nourishing it with much needed vitamins and minerals.
 Usually used as part of a cleanse or fast, the soup gets its silkiness from pureeing, which gives it a smooth texture soup without using any dairy, but it’s also a great base for making an easy vegetable packed soup.

 I’ve added broccoli and spinach to mine along with garlic, green onions and a bit of olive oil to dial up the flavor.
 With no long simmering time, it’s a convenient way to make a fast and satisfying meal full of vitamins and nutrients.
 A quick simmer on the stove and into the blender it goes to get blitzed until silky and smooth.